-Purpose Actions 1 Language is an important part of one's culture and identity.
+1 Language is an important part of one's culture and identity.
 Being bilingual can be a strong source of pride, and is an asset and a huge advantage in today's economy.
 Find ways for students to bring their home culture and language into school projects and discussions.
 Encourage students to read and write in their home language.
 2 Have fun with language!
 "Read" wordless picture books, and tell stories to children.
 Wordless picture books tell stories through pictures.
-Students can learn how stories progress, make predictions, and develop a love of books.
+Students gain a clearer idea of oral language structure, a deeper understanding of how stories go, make predictions based on their own understanding, and develop their own unique reading identity.
 3 Help students focus on understanding books by attaching meaning to the words they read.
-Encourage students to read and read again, in their home language and in English.
-Ask them about the meaning behind what they read, and what they thought about what they read.
+Support fluency and a fundamental understanding of story structure by encouraging students to read and reread familiar texts in their home language and in English.